Sup2point0/integrity/faq.md

 ### Can I use these questions?
 Absolutely, you’re more than welcome to!
 For more details, see [Licence](https://sup2point0.github.io/integrity/info/licence).

+### Why are the guides so empty?
+It’s a work in progress lmao.
+I really don’t write fast, and I have way too many other projects I’m working on simultaneously.
+Also, I’d much rather release complete, polished and actually useful articles than vapid filler to make it look like I’ve done a lot.[^lot] Yes, it’s very unlikely I’ll get round to writing all the articles you can see I have planned in [Explore](https://sup2point0.github.io/integrity/explore).
+Such is life ¯\\_(ツ)_/¯

+[^lot]: The exception are the [Collections](../guides/integrals/collections), which are eternally works in progress.
+Also I’m just lazy.

 ### Why would I want to practise integration?
 See [Why Integrate?](guides/integrals/why.md)